taskworld/rereselect/README.md

 })
 ```

-When the selector is run, the state dependencies will be collected
+The selection logic will receive a function `query` which can be used to invoke
-automatically.
+other selectors.
+In doing so, the dependency will be tracked automatically.

 ![](./docs/images/example-usage.png)